Filmed on 7 October 2015; revised on 6 July 2017

 So there are two very strong incentives for a sex worker not to admit that they have contracted HIV (or hepatitis, or any number of other sexually transmitted diseases) when asked by a customer: The first is economic, and the second is the threat to their own life.

 The Need for Expensive Medicines.
-So I understand the difficulties here.
+I can only imagine the difficulties here.
 And there are probably many other difficulties, such as the need for constant medical treatment for the sex worker, and so there might be a desperate need for money … although it could be that Obamacare would help with that; I don’t know.

 The Legal Onus on the Sex Worker to Reveal HIV Status.
-So there is a situation where people who don’t have HIV engage in at-risk life activities, such as soliciting from sex workers, and like that, and then ask this question, and then unreasonably expect to get a straight answer about it.
+According to the astral stories, there is a situation where people who don’t have HIV engage in at-risk life activities, such as soliciting from sex workers, and like that, and then ask this question, and then unreasonably expect to get a straight answer about it.
 And yet, if the sex worker doesn’t answer clearly, then I think the legal issue is squarely on the side of the customer.

 Doctors Who Untruthfully Indicate a Clean Sex Worker Bill of Health.
 Now in this environment … at least from what I hear on the astral plane … there are doctors who understand the situation, or perhaps even are in the situation of being at risk for HIV in their own life practices, and who will issue a clean bill of health to sex workers.
 And it seems to me quite likely that sex workers would know who these doctors are, through word of mouth with others who are in the same occupation.